Code-Institute-Submissions/MileStoneProject-2/Readme.md

 As I write this I have forgotten to actually do the above request.
 So I will make that fix that now.

+Fixed that issue, had a problem with how it views because it was coming up as two different styles.

 #### Media Catalog
 Their primary target audiences are their fans and potential fans who wish to use the site to see and hear clips from their back catalog, and any new material as it becomes available.

 #### Fan Feedback
 Fans can post comments about their favourite Monkees Song